CBZ-D-velop/Ansible-Role-Labocbz-Install-ApacheDS/README.md

 * Work for partition change in progress
 * Modification have to be on the verify first server statup, so any modification after is not possible

+### 2023-09-1b: No automatic SSL/TLS

+* Role dont change / edit the default JKS used by ApacheDS
+* Role create a JKS and P12 file with a defined password, you have to edit the configuration after the first start
+* Dont forget to disable Anonymous Access
+* If SSL/TLS not setted, role disable the default LDAPS endpoint
+* Role dont edit que default partition

 ## Authors

 * Lord Robin Crombez